ShahmirAlam/cse15l-lab-reports/lab-report-5-week-10.md

 ```
 - My output: `[not a link]`
 - Joe's output : `[]`
-- Expect output: `[]`
+- Expected output: `[]`

-My implementation was wrong because my markdown doesn't consider spaces between the parenthesis.
-I should first use the method .trim and them check if there are any spaces between the openParen and closeParen.
+My implementation is wrong because it doesn't consider spaces between the parenthesis.
+I should first use the method .trim and then check if there are any spaces between the 'openParen' and 'closeParen'.

-Part of my code need to be changed:
+Part of code that needs change:
 ![image](revisepart.png)
 ## Sample Test 2
 Test 577: